DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 - your name
 - your email address
-- how you know them and how long you’ve known them
+- how you know them and how long you have known them
 - the type of reference you can give (for example, academic or professional)

 ### How we use your data